Kimitsu: Overview

 The area along Tokyo Bay is in the Kimitsu district of Kisarazu Port, and it is a heavy industrial area centered around Nippon Steel (formerly Yahata Steel and Nippon Steel).
 The city area is mostly located along the coast around Kimitsu Station.
-In the inland Kururi area, the JR Kururi Line runs through, and it was a castle town of the Kururi Domain during the Edo period, with historical streets still remaining.
+In the inland Kururi area, the JR Kururi Line runs through, and it was a castle town of the Kururi Domain during the Edo period, with historical streets remaining.

-The underground water from the Kiyosumi and Mitsuishi mountain ranges was chosen as one of the "Top 100 Famous Waters of Heisei" and is called "Living Water of Kururi."
+Underground water from the Kiyosumi and Mitsuishi mountain ranges was selected as one of the "Top 100 Famous Waters of Heisei" and is known as the "Living Water of Kururi."
 Kururi is the top producer in Japan of kallos (wetland plants) using the spring water.

 In the late 1960s, about 20,000 people from Kyushu moved to the area when the Yahata Steel factory opened.
-This is known as the "Great Migration," and Kyushu culture still remains in many parts of the region.
+This is known as the "Great Migration," and Kyushu culture remains in many parts of the region.

 Geography

-Kimitsu is located in the southwestern part of Chiba prefecture, about 35 kilometers from the prefectural capital at Chiba, and 40 to 50 kilometers from the center of Tokyo.
+Kimitsu is located in the southwestern part of Chiba Prefecture, about 35 kilometers from the prefectural capital, Chiba, and 40 to 50 kilometers from the center of Tokyo.
 The northwestern part of the city faces Tokyo Bay and forms a part of the expansive Keiyo Industrial Zone.
 The inland area is lined with mountains in the Bōsō hills.
-The city area is the second largest area in Chiba prefecture after Ichihara city.
+The city area is the second-largest in Chiba Prefecture after Ichihara City.
 Two small rivers cross Kimitsu, the Koito River and the Obitsu River.